Sanxian: History

-The instrument was transmitted to other East Asian countries, for example to Japan as shamisen.
+The instrument was transmitted to other East Asian countries, for example to the Ryukyus as sanshin and mainland Japan as shamisen.

 Description

 The sanxian has a dry, somewhat percussive tone and loud volume similar to the banjo.
 The larger sizes have a range of three octaves.
 It is primarily used as an accompanying instrument, as well as in ensembles and orchestras of traditional Chinese instruments, though solo pieces and concertos also exist.
 The sanxian is used in nanguan and Jiangnan sizhu ensembles, as well as many other folk and classical ensembles—such as Suzhou pingtan, and Beijing and Kunqu operas.
 Iterations of the sanxian are found among China's ethnic minorities as well, such as the Manchu, the Mongols, the Bai, the Yi, the Lahu, the Miao, the Dai, and the Jingpo.

 The instrument's rounded rectangular resonator has a snakeskin front and back, and the curved-back pegbox at the end of the neck has lateral, or side, tuning pegs that adjust three silk, nylon or steel strings.

 Traditionally, the instrument is plucked with one's fingernails—as is the case in the south of China—or with two hard and thin plectrums made from animal horn that are tied to the thumb and index finger; however, today players also use plastic pipa plectrums on all five fingers of the right hand.
 The usage of fingernails, or pipa plectrums, allows pipa techniques—such as the tremolo—to be applied to the sanxian, as well as the performance of works traditionally written for the pipa.
 Other techniques for sanxian include the use of harmonics and hitting the skin of the instrument with the plectra or fingernail (comparable to the technique used to play the northern Japanese tsugaru-jamisen).
 In contemporary times, sanxian players popularly use steel strings, which are composed of drawn steel—with bass and tenor strings having an additional outer coat of nylon or copper winding; alternatively, players may opt to use fishing line, pure nylon strings, or silk for a mellower tone, such as in the tradition of Suzhou Pingtan.

 A closely related musical instrument is the Japanese shamisen, which originated from the Chinese sanxian.
 Even more closely related is the Okinawan sanshin, which is also covered in snakeskin.
 Additionally, the sanshin and sanxian share a structurally similar body part consisting of a round-edged square of wood.
 In the Japanese shamisen, the body (sao) is made of four pieces of wood instead of one.
 The Mongolian shanz and the Vietnamese đàn tam are also similar to the sanxian.